eForms Logo

 Idaho Non-Compete Agreement Template

-An Idaho non-compete agreement restricts an employee’s ability to work in a field that is a direct competitor with the employer.
-The employee can be prohibited from working in the same field for a period of up to 18 months and must be “reasonable” in its limitations of duration and geographical area.
+An Idaho non-compete agreement restricts an employee's ability to work in a field that is a direct competitor to the employer.
+The employee can be prohibited from working in the same field for a period of up to 18 months and must be "reasonable."
 A non-compete period typically begins immediately after termination of employment.[1]

 Legally Enforceable?